csskroubledev/cssmgdb/README.md

 ```
 server_script '@cssmgdb/server/MongoDB.lua'
 ```
-Now you can use MariaDB connector!
+Now you can use MongoDB connector!

 For more information visit [documentation](https://docs.csskrouble.me/)